newageoflight/portfolio_mass_downloader/readme.md

     - For Mac you will need to sign the code: `codesign -s "-" portfolio-mass-dl`
     - Then you should be able to start it (`./portfolio-mass-dl`)
 9. Deactivate the virtual environment: `deactivate`

+## Instructions for running from source
+Unfortunately this seems to be the only way to get the program to work on Mac.

+Follow all the instructions under `Instructions for building from source`, just replace steps 7 and 8 with:
+- Run this command: `python3 main.py`